-- accident reports
+- · accident reports

-- damages to the vehicle
+- damage to the vehicle

 - witness statements

-Further additional functions that have been contractually agreed upon with the customer allow certain vehicle data to be conveyed by the vehicle as well.
-The additional functions include, for example, vehicle location in case of an emergency.
+Further additional functions which are contractually agreed with the customer likewise allow specific vehicle data to be obtained from the vehicle.
+Such additional functions include vehicle locating in an emergency, for example.